chrisnoonan98675/site/README.md

 Follow these instructions to pull all documentation from the product and plugin repositories.

+**Important:** Note that you'll have to clean up this documentation locally; don't commit it to the `online-docs-jekyll` repository.

 Set up key-based authentication with tech ssh server:

 1. Create private/public key (execute `ssh-keygen`, do not create password, name it `tech_id_rsa`)